catalyst-cloud/catalystcloud-docs/source/first-instance/bash-script-cleanup.rst

 Resource cleanup using a bash script
 ************************************

-This script includes all the comands from the section above in a single bash script.
+This script includes all the commands from the section above in a single bash script.

 You can download and run this script using the following commands: